dropbox/dropbox-sdk-python/README.rst

 Examples
 --------

-An example, `updown.py <example/updown.py>`_, can be found in the examples directory, which demonstrates how to sync a local directory with a Dropbox.
+``example/updown.py`` demonstrates how to sync a local directory with a Dropbox.

 Documentation
 -------------